Note: The Paycheck Protection Program closed August 8, 2020.

 As is the case with nearly all aspects of the COVID-19 pandemic, new updates and decisions are being made every day.

-When the initial aid ran out, additional funding was allocated to the PPP and the program is continuing to accept applications as of late April.
+When the initial aid ran out, additional funding was allocated to the PPP and the program is continuing to accept applications until June 30, 2020.

 Beyond the Paycheck Protection Program, additional assistance is available to small business owners and individuals via an Economic Injury Disaster Advance Loan of up to $2 million with a $10,000 advance available.